ABOUT | TOPICS |

 seedrigScale the design down to accommodate, even making it just one level.
 And think about other bits to recycle: Perhaps the debris in your garage includes an old shop-light hood that can be called into action?
 Better yet: Have a castoff bookcase or shelving unit that could be remodeled into this kind of set-up?

 My seed-starting stand is a big rig (I like writing that: big rig) and can hold six flats plus miscellaneous small pots all at once.
 To big for most rooms in the house, it’s meant for a basement or somewhere else it won’t be in the way.
-Ready-made rigs, light included, that hold just two trays run from $79 at Charley’s to $99 at Johnny’s (both are tabletop models) and up for freestanding.
-Those that hold anywhere near this much are harder to find, and in hundreds of dollars.
+Ready-made rigs, light included, that hold just two trays are the cheapest way to go; those that hold anywhere near this much are harder to find, and in hundreds of dollars.
+My evolved seed-starting gear, circa 2016.

 I scanned my plan from a 20-year-old photocopy, forgive me, which accompanied the story I wrote about it that first winter in Newsday newspaper (where they have a great garden writer these days, Jessica Damiano, if you haven’t met her).
 The stand, nearly 6 feet tall, 5 feet long and 2 feet wide at the lower shelf) is made from these materials: